Make, Bake, Grow and Show 2026

 Children 12 and below: FREE!

-Fees are to be put in an envelope (with your name on it) and posted through the letter box of Rachel Gelder (Show Secretary) at 37a Churchill Road, Welton.
-Fees to be paid by 8pm Mon 1st September.
+Fees are to be put in an envelope (with your name on it) and posted through the letter box of Rachel Gelder (Show Secretary) at 37a Churchill Road or Steve Becker 4 Welton Park.
+Fees to be paid by 8pm Tue 1st September.

 If paying by cheque, please make out to ‘Welton Horticultural Club’.